Overview

 How is a hair replacement surgery/hair transplantation performed?

-Hair replacement (implant) surgery at Cleveland Clinic Cosmetic & Plastic Surgery Center is typically performed as an outpatient procedure with the use of local anesthesia or local anesthesia and conscious sedation.
+Hair restoration surgery at Cleveland Clinic Cosmetic & Plastic Surgery Center is typically performed in an outpatient setting with the use of local anesthesia or local anesthesia and conscious sedation.
 There are several different types of hair graft methods, with the actual process generally including:

 1. Selecting and harvesting hair from the donor area.

-For most people this will be from toward the back area of the head.
+For most people, the hair will be used toward the back area of the head.
 Your specific level of hair loss plays a vital role.
-If you don't have enough natural growing hair on your head, you may not be an ideal candidate for hair replacement (transplant) surgery.
+If you don’t have enough naturally growing hair on your head, you may not be an ideal candidate for hair restoration (transplant) surgery.
 Harvesting hair from the donor area involves removing small pieces of hair-bearing scalp grafts from a donor site and relocating them to a bald or thinning area.

 2. Closing the donor area.

-Once an appropriately-sized strip of donor hair is removed, the incision is then stitched up.
-(Typically, these stitches are removed about 10 days after surgery and will leave behind a small scar that can be concealed by your own hair).
+If a strip of hair is removed, the incision must be stitched up.
+Typically, these stitches are removed about 10 days after surgery and will leave behind a small scar that can be concealed by your own hair.

 3. Transplanting the hair grafts.